 Also, if you are going to be working or will have other obligations while in law school, you are better off going for one that offers a part-time program.
-Part-time programs take longer than full-time programs to complete, but it might be a necessary sacrifice to fulfill your other responsibilities.
+While part-time programs take longer than full-time programs to complete, it might be a necessary sacrifice to fulfill your other responsibilities.

-Getting into Law School if you Have a Low GPA
+Getting Into Law School With a Low GPA

-If your UGPA is lower than the specified law school requirements of your desired institution, it isn’t the end of your legal career.
+If your GPA is lower than your desired institution's requirements, it isn't the end of your legal career.
 Top law schools may not be eager to admit people with a low GPA, but there are ways you can convince them to reconsider, including:

 Your GPA might be lacking, but you can still prove that you are a worthy candidate by scoring high on your LSAT.
 If your LSAT score is 170 or above, they may overlook your low GPA.

 Give yourself ample time to prepare for the LSAT, use quality study materials, and take as many practice tests as you can find.
+You may even consider an LSAT tutor.
 Aside from increasing your chances of getting into law school, a high LSAT score also opens up more scholarship opportunities.

-If you’ve got a low GPA, you don’t need just a glowing recommendation—you’ll need multiple, dazzling letters.
-Ask the most reputable men and women you can find, preferably ones you’ve worked or schooled with, to write you a recommendation letter.
-This should be a document that’ll make any law school honored to have you.
+If you've got a low GPA, you don't need just a glowing recommendation?you'll need multiple, dazzling letters.
+Ask the most reputable people you can find, preferably ones you've worked or schooled with, to write you a recommendation letter.
+This should be a document that'll make any law school honored to have you.

-Your personal statement and résumé can be the deciding factor that gets you into law school, even though other aspects of your application are lacking.
+Your personal statement and resume can be the deciding factor that gets you into law school, even though your application lacks other aspects.